Capture the Moment!

 On the Hop (taken with my Sony 400mm prime lens)

 If the choice between zooms and primes sounds like the choice between the Devil and the deep blue sea, there is another option.
-You could buy a lens with a built-in teleconverter (or extender).
+You could buy a lens with a built-in teleconverter (extender).

 These are generally telephoto lenses, but they offer better image quality than the combination of a lens and a teleconverter.
 That’s because the converter is specifically designed for that particular lens and focal length.
 You have to pay a lot more, but it’s a great way to own two lenses in one!

-For example, I currently have a 400mm f/2.8 lens and a 600mm f/4.
-I usually want as much reach as possible to enable me to shoot close-ups or distant subjects, but there are times when 600mm is just too much.
+For example, I currently have a NIKKOR 600mm f/4 lens with a built-in 1.4x teleconverter that turns it into an 840mm lens.
+I usually want as much reach as possible to enable me to shoot close-ups or distant subjects, but there are times when even 600mm is just too much.

-On a recent trip to Africa, for instance, I was trying to capture a lioness jumping on her sister.
+On a recent trip to Africa, for instance, I was trying to capture a lioness jumping on her sister with my old Sony 600mm lens.
 Everything was fine until the last moment when they both got up on their hind legs—which meant I couldn’t fit everything in the frame!

 If I’d had a 400mm lens with a built-in 1.4x teleconverter, I could have photographed the lionesses at 400mm and cropped in later if necessary.
-It would also have saved me the bother of having to take two long lenses with me—which always means taking an extra bag and worrying about the weight limits on hand luggage!
+It would also have saved me from having to take two long lenses with me—which always means taking an extra bag and worrying about the weight limits on hand luggage!

 Recommendations